pgmorales76/prework_301/arrow_function_expressions.md

 - Arrow functions cannot be used as constructors.
 Calling them with `new` throws a `TypeError`.
 They also don't have access to the `new.target` keyword.
 - Arrow functions cannot use `yield` within their body and cannot be created as generator functions.

-ES6 has introduced arrow functions which have three main benefits.

-1. They have a concise syntax.
-2. They have implicit returns, which allows us to write these nifty one-liners.
-3. They don't rebind the value of `this` when you use a arrow function inside of another function, which is really helpful for when you're doing things like click handlers and whatnot.

 ## Syntax

     () => expression